karla-perez-brugues/your-car-your-way/README.md

 # Your Car Your Way

+This application is a POC of a user/customer service chat for a car rental business.

 ## Back

 Make sure Java is installed and check the version with `java -version`.
 This application requires Java 17.